U.S. flag

 Treatment of manifestations: The treatments for POT1-TPD tumors are those used in standard practice.

-Surveillance: Full skin examination by a dermatologist beginning at age 18 years at least every six months with excision of any lesions suspicious for melanoma; consider exams every three months in individuals with multiple atypical nevi, history of melanoma, and/or family history of melanoma.
-CBC with differential annually beginning at age 18 years to screen for CLL.
+Surveillance: Full skin examination by a dermatologist beginning at age 18 years at least every six months with excision of any lesions suspicious for melanoma; consider exams every three months in individuals with multiple atypical nevi, history of melanoma, and/or family history of melanoma; in addition, monthly self-examination should be encouraged.
+Annual whole-body MRI beginning at age 18 years, or earlier depending on personal and family history of non-cutaneous, non-brain malignancies.
+Annual complete blood count with differential beginning at age 18 years to screen for CLL.
 Annual comprehensive physical examination including examination of lymph nodes.
-Whole-body MRI annually in families fulfilling Li-Fraumeni syndrome or Li-Fraumeni-like criteria beginning at age 18 years; Consider whole-body MRI every one to two years depending on personal and family history of non-cutaneous, non-brain malignancies.
 Consider brain MRI every one to two years beginning at age 18 years depending on family history of glioma.

-Agents/circumstances to avoid: Tanning bed use and unprotected sun exposure.
-Avoid radiation in diagnostic procedures.
+Agents/circumstances to avoid: Tanning bed use and unprotected sun exposure; radiation in diagnostic procedures.

 Genetic counseling.

 POT1-TPD is inherited in an autosomal dominant manner.
-To date, most individuals diagnosed with POT1-TPD have an affected parent; the proportion of POT1-TPD caused by a de novo pathogenic variant is unknown.
+To date, most individuals diagnosed with POT1-TPD have an affected parent; the proportion of individuals with POT1-TPD caused by a de novo pathogenic variant is unknown.
 Each child of an individual with POT1-TPD has a 50% chance of inheriting the POT1 pathogenic variant.
-It is important to note that clinical manifestations of POT1-TPD cannot be predicted in heterozygous family members because the full phenotypic spectrum and penetrance of POT1-TPD are unknown.
-The types of POT1-related tumors can vary among different members of the same family and current evidence is limited to disease-focused studies.
-Once the germline POT1 pathogenic variant has been identified in an affected family member, prenatal testing for a pregnancy at increased risk for POT1-TPD and preimplantation genetic testing are possible.
+Clinical manifestations of POT1-TPD cannot be predicted in heterozygous family members because the full phenotypic spectrum and penetrance of POT1-TPD are unknown.
+Once the germline POT1 pathogenic variant has been identified in an affected family member, prenatal and preimplantation genetic testing are possible.

 Diagnosis